Wednesday, December 11, 2024

 Interestingly, the nearby cemetery is surrounded by stone walls nearly 12 feet high, but these have tapered to the small walls seen here in front of the church at the road.

 Robert was buried one plot away from his eldest brother James who had died just over three years earlier in late 1883.
 Bachelor James as head of the household, had lived in Newlandrig almost all of his 84 years, possibly in the same house.
-He took over the role of forrester to James Dewar of Vogrie Estate after his father died in 1818, and in 1855 was renting the second most costly house in the village.
+He took over the role of forrester to James Dewar of Vogrie Estate after his father died in 1818, and in 1855 was renting the third most costly house in the village.
 James died of senile decay, nursed by his youngest sister Helen, who also never married.

 Helen was the next sibling to be buried in the plot containing James.
 Having lived nearly her entire life in James’ home this seems fitting, and I hope they got on well.
 She died in Sushie Brae House in Borthwick Parish in 1894.
 Did she lose tenancy of the home in Newlandrig after James’ death?
 Something for me to research.